vvscode/docs/docs/conversation/conversation-receive-a-message.md

 hidden: true
 ---
 ## Receive Message via webhook
-This guide will show you how to receive a messages from Facebook Messenger.
+This guide will show you how to receive messages from your channel.
+For this how-to, we will look into how to receive a message from Facebook Messenger.
 Make sure to have your Facebook account and Conversation App setup before preceding to the next steps.

 ## Create a simple webhook using Node.js
-After creating a new node app, paste this into index.js
+First create a new node app and then run the following on the command line to create the needed dependency.

+`npm install express body-parser --save `

+This will install the [Express](https://www.npmjs.com/package/express) http server framework module.

+Now add the following code to your index.js

 ```javascript
 const express = require("express"),
       bodyParser = require("body-parser"),